jakeletkemann/ASHENFoam/README.md

 ablationType takes a string "surfaceReactionPark" or "surfaceReactionACA."
 If none of these strings are present, no ablation model will be used.

-\item surfaceReactionPark utilises Park's phenomonological model of surface chemistry.
+- surfaceReactionPark utilises Park's phenomonological model of surface chemistry.
-\item surfaceReactionACA utilises the ACA model of finite-rate surface chemistry.
+- surfaceReactionACA utilises the ACA model of finite-rate surface chemistry.

 For ablation to be implemented properly, mass fraction entries and U in the 0 folder **must** have wall boundary conditions of fixedValue.
 If another boundary condition is selected, ablation calculations will be overwritten.